guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-tawang.md

 For our last day, we headed to Chakzam bridge.
 Chakzam Lama had, almost 600 years ago, connected the valleys using metal chains.
 A few of these old bridges still remain although many of the old metal chains have been claimed by the valleys.
 However, they are still free of rust, a metallurgical miracle similar to the Asoka Stambha in the Qutub Complex.
 Perhaps the people then just had the patience to do things right rather than hurry and make things that they knew were not perfect.

 The ride to the bridge was through small roads with flowers on either side.
 The rice fields had already been harvested and the villagers were busy loading the trucks.
 We reached the bridge and saw another new one constructed right next to it.
 But we chose to cross by the wobbly Chakzam bridge.
 It was a funny affair to begin with but we got used to the movement of the chains.
-Bamboo and iron meshes provided a walkable surface and we were soon walking with ease and dab'ing on the bridge. :tongue_stuck_out:
+Bamboo and iron meshes provided a walkable surface and we were soon walking with ease and dab'ing on the bridge. :stuck_out_tongue:

 <div class="postimg">
   <a href="https://farm8.staticflickr.com/7873/46431814384_055409ec6c_c.jpg" data-toggle="lightbox">